Notorious serial killer pleads guilty to 4 Ohio murders

 Little notoriously killed women by strangling them and was known for sketching portraits of his victims.

-"That was the way he enjoyed his pleasure was to strangle these girls," Hamilton County Prosecutor Joe Deters had said back in June.
+"That was the way he enjoyed his pleasure to strangle these girls," Hamilton County Prosecutor Joe Deters said back in June.
 "He specifically looked for girls with a certain neck type that he liked and that’s why he did it."

 The Associated Press contributed to this report.